I see it all the time.

 It’s important to remember you’re not going to live in the house.

 Like I just pointed out, we still make this mistake occasionally.

-And, we see many of the students in our mentoring program choosing design finishes (granite counter tops, paint color, light fixtures) based on their personal taste, not on what today’s homebuyer desires (and is willing to pay more for).
+And, we see many of the students in our Fast-Track Coaching Program choosing design finishes (granite counter tops, paint color, light fixtures) based on their personal taste, not on what today’s homebuyer desires (and is willing to pay more for).

 The best way to avoid projecting your own sensibilities on the project is to reverse engineer the entire design process.

 You can do this by looking at what other fix and flip investors in your area are doing to their houses and simply copy them.
 No need to reinvent the wheel.

 Or worse, overspend on labor and materials and blow your rehab budget entirely.